smartinrub/sergiomartinrubio.com/_posts/2022-10-16-getting-started-with-solidity.md

 This language is used for implementing smart contracts that are deployed on blockchains platforms like Ethereum.
 Therefore, Solidity has a very specific purpose that is focused on consistency and security.

-## What is a Smart Contract?
+A Smart Contract?
+What is that?
 Smart contracts are simply applications stored on a blockchain that run when particular conditions are met.
 The idea is that smart contracts automate a workflow in which participants can be immediately certain of the outcome.

 But wait, What is a *blockchain*?
 Basically it's like a database where the information is stored in a way that makes it difficult or almost impossible to change, hack, or cheat the system.